Sanctuary of the Apparitions: Description

-The building is a simple, two-story façade made of stone.
+The shrine has a simple, two-storied façade made of stone.
 On the ground floor, 15th-century semicircular arches supported by Tuscan half-columns frame the door and windows.

-Inside, there is a main chapel (on the ground floor) and a small chapel where the Child Jesus and the Virgin Mary appeared to Sister Lúcia, the visionary of Fátima.
+Inside, there is the main chapel (on the ground floor) and a smaller chapel where the Child Jesus and the Virgin Mary had appeared to Sister Lúcia, the visionary of Fátima.
 There is also a walled doorway with an ogee arch from the 16th century.
 The covent's hostel rooms are on the first floor.
 Sister Lúcia's cell, where the Virgin Mary appeared to her, is on the second floor.
 The old medieval cloister, dating from the end of the 15th century, had semicircular arches supported by Tuscan columns.